 Value of shares

-The company profits a shareholder is entitled to receive is determined by the number, class and value of his or her shareholdings.
+The percentage of company profits that a shareholder is entitled to receive is determined by the number, class, and value of their shareholdings.
 Each share represents a percentage of the business, thus a percentage of profit entitlement.
 For example:

-- If a company has one shareholder who owns 100% of the issued shares, he or she will be entitled to 100% of the surplus income.
+- If a company has one shareholder who owns 100% of issued company shares, they are entitled to 100% of the surplus income

-- If a company has two shareholders and issues two shares of equal value, each shareholder will own 50% of the company and be entitled to 50% of the surplus income.
+- If a company has two shareholders and issues two shares of equal value, each shareholder owns 50% of the company and is entitled to 50% of the surplus income

 Shareholders may choose to leave some of all of the available profit in the company to further the aims of the business.
-Or they can take their portion of company profits as dividend income.
+Alternatively, they can take their portion of company profits as dividend income.

 There is no limit to the number of shareholders a company has or the number of shares it issues, but the value represented by each share will be diluted if the number of issued shares increases.

-This will affect a shareholder’s percentage of ownership, profit entitlement, control and decision-making power.
-These are important factors to consider when deciding on the number of shares to issue during or after company formation.
+This will affect a shareholder’s percentage of ownership, profit entitlement, control, and decision-making power.
+These are important factors to consider when deciding on the number of shares to issue during and after company formation.

 How to register a company

 The quickest and easiest way to register any type of company is through an authorised agent like Rapid Formations.
 Applications are completed and submitted online, reviewed by a member of our specialist team, and delivered electronically to Companies House to be processed.
-Generally, our online applications are approved by Companies House within 3 working hours.
+Generally, our online applications are approved by Companies House within just 3 working hours.

-To complete an application, you should first of all check if your desired name is available using our company name-check tool.
+To complete an application, you should first check the availability of your preferred name using our company name-check tool.
 You will then be prompted to choose a company formation package from our compare packages page.
-The next step is to checkout and pay, after which you should enter your company details.
-The whole process should take no longer than 5 to 10 minutes.
+The next step is to checkout and pay, after which you will be asked to enter your company details.
+The whole process should take between 5 and 10 minutes.

-- A registered office address (or alternatively use our registered office service)
+- registered office address – or alternatively, use our registered office service

 When your new company has been registered, we will send you an email containing digital copies of your certificate of incorporation, the memorandum and articles of association, and share certificates (if applicable).
 Your company will be ready to trade as soon as Companies House processed and approves your application.